-- Advocating and supporting a culture of academic integrity through modelling good practice and designing learning and assessment practices that embody appropriate standards of professional and academic integrity. - Reporting concerns relating to academic integrity, including plagiarism.
+- Advocating and supporting a culture of academic integrity through modelling good practice and designing learning and assessment practices that embody appropriate standards of professional and academic integrity. - Reporting concerns relating to academic integrity, including plagiarism and misuse of Generative AI.

-4. PURPOSE
+3. PURPOSE